-Asian bancassurance gains deeper understanding of the forthcoming standards and likely impacts on their business
+An Asian based bancassurance organization gains deeper understanding of the forthcoming insurance contracts standard and the likely impacts on their business

 Recognizing the complexity and significant challenges posed by implementation of IFRS 9 Financial Instruments and the forthcoming insurance contracts standard, a large Asian-based bancassurance engaged KPMG to perform a high-level impact assessment, including a financial impact assessment on three products (life, takaful life and long-term fire insurance).